Jordann04/TwinJordan/README.md

 - The bot will respond with the CVE details and a generated Snort rule.
 - ## Demo

-Here’s how the bot responds when you query one of the most wide Known CVEs ETERNAL BLUE:
+Here’s how the bot responds when you query one of the most widely Known CVEs ETERNAL BLUE:

 ![Discord bot in action](Bot_run.png)